AlexAlgarate/wedding_miguel_patri/readme.md

 To deploy the project, I use *[Vercel](https://vercel.com/)*, but you can also use the service provided by Reflex (*[see the documentation here](https://reflex.dev/docs/hosting/self-hosting/#exporting-a-static-build)*).
 I have automated the deployment process with a GitHub Action following Reflex's instructions for exporting the frontend.
 If you want to add states and backend functionality, you should review this point as Vercel doesn't handle Python code well (an alternative is *[Railway](https://railway.app/)*).

+This is the bash shell script that Github Action uses to create the /public folder that Vercel needs to deploy the static page:

 ```sh
 python3 -m venv .venv